-Regular way purchases and sales of financial assets are recognised on the trade-date - the date on which the Philanthropy commits to purchase or sell the asset.
-Financial assets carried at fair value through profit or loss are initially recognised at fair value, and transaction costs are expensed in the statement of comprehensive income.
-Financial assets are derecognised when the rights to receive cash flows from the investments have expired or have been transferred and the Philanthropy has transferred substantially all risks and rewards of ownership.
-Financial assets at fair value through profit or loss are subsequently carried at fair value.
+Regular way purchases and sales of financial assets are recognised on trade-date, the date on which the Company commits to purchase or sell the asset.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the Company has transferred substantially all the risks and rewards of ownership.